eclipse-jgit/jgit/Documentation/technical/reftable.md

 in a log-only file the first log block immediately follows the file header, without padding to block alignment.

+A reftable file must have a non-empty first block.

 ### Block size

 The file's block size is arbitrarily determined by the writer, and